Courthouse Museum

-The building is constructed stone on a plinth, with quoins, a sill band, moulded eaves, and a hipped slate roof.
+The building is constructed from stone on a plinth, with quoins, a sill band, moulded eaves, and a hipped slate roof.
 There is one storey and five bays.
 The doorway has two Doric columns, an entablature, an oblong fanlight and a pediment.
 The windows are round-headed sashes with impost blocks and keystones.
 There are flanking coped walls, each containing a round-headed doorway with impost blocks and a keystone.
 Inside, there is a through passage, with the jury room and justice's retiring room to the west, and the court room to the west.
-The court room is well preserved and includes two jury boxes, boxes for defendents, witness, bailiffs and prisoners around a central table, a public gallery, the clerk's chair, judge's seat, and royal coat of arms above.
+The court room is well preserved and includes two jury boxes, boxes for defendants, witnesses, bailiffs and prisoners around a central table, a public gallery, the clerk's chair, judge's seat, and royal coat of arms above.